 - Cut into similar sizes.
 You want all your veggies to be cut into uniform sizes.
 That way they roast at the same time.

 - Do not overcook.
-Leaving them in the oven for too long can either burn them or make them soggy, especially veggies that contain more water.
+Leaving sheet pan veggies in the oven for too long can either burn them or make them soggy, especially veggies that contain more water.

-Looking for more roasted vegetable sides?
-Try maple roasted vegetables, roasted carrots, steamed vegetables and Parmesan roasted broccoli.
+Looking for more vegetable sides?
+Try roasted balsamic carrots, steamed vegetables and Parmesan roasted broccoli.

 Browse allHUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!